ImperialCollegeLondon/hpc_github_action/README.md

   interfering with other jobs, files in $EPHEMERAL should be placed in a dedicated sub-directory.
 Good practice is to use a random directory name e.g.
   `job_tmp=$(mktemp --directory --tmpdir="$EPHEMERAL")`.
+* Jobs executed using the action must queue before execution.
+Typical queue times are a few minutes but this may be longer during periods of high usage.